 Goth Garden

-A goth garden often reflects the subculture associated with the goth movement, integrating not just black flora but anything that fits the modern goth subculture’s views of aesthetics.
-Think along the lines of dramatic roses, patterned coleus leaves and statues that evoke a melancholic yet romantic vibe.
-These gardens could also feature plants that showcase deep purples, reds, and blacks, with a strong emphasis on creating a brooding yet alluring environment.
-The philosophy emphasizes personal expression, rebellion against traditional norms, and a celebration of the macabre and unconventional beauty.
+A goth garden, in particular, offers more flexibility in plant selection than a purely black garden.
+Imagine dramatic roses that evoke vampire aesthetics, intricately patterned coleus or begonias, and statues that create a melancholic yet romantic ambiance.
+These gardens often feature plants in deep purples, reds, and blacks, creating a brooding yet captivating environment.
+The philosophy behind a goth garden emphasizes personal expression, rebellion against conventional norms, and the celebration of the macabre and unconventional beauty.

 Features: